nayan0402/Portfolio-project/README.md

 Krypt is a comprehensive crypto portfolio management application that allows users to monitor, manage, and transfer their cryptocurrency holdings seamlessly.
 With a user-friendly interface, Krypt enables users to connect their wallet, transfer tokens, create a customized watchlist, and view the different token allowances they have granted through various smart contracts.

-**Note**: Since this is a test app, it will only retrieve transaction information from the Sepolia Testnet network.
-However, it can be easily configured for the Ethereum mainnet.

 ## Installation

 To install and run Krypt, follow the given steps-